What to Expect at Your Asylum Interview

 Although it might seem unfair to expect a person to perfectly remember the dates of various events in their lives, asylum claims have been denied over this very issue.
 That's because of credibility concerns.
 If you can't tell the same story in person as you did on paper, or keep your facts straight when talking to the officer, USCIS might logically think that perhaps you're not telling the truth at all.

-If you don't speak English, you might be required to bring your own interpreter.
-(But during the pandemic, USCIS has been arranging for telephonic interpreters in asylum interviews for many languages.)
+If you don't speak English, you must bring your own interpreter.
+(Although during the pandemic, USCIS arranged for telephonic interpreters in asylum interviews for many languages, this is no longer taking place.)
 Although it's okay to bring a friend or family member for this role, make sure that person is highly skilled in both English and your native language.
 Interpreter mistakes can also lead to asylum claims being denied.

 Questions to Expect at Asylum Interview